thoughtbot/factory_bot/README.md

 Calling Factory.create will invoke both after_build and after_create callbacks.

-Also, like standard attributes, child factories will inherit (and can define additional) callbacks from their parent factory.
+Also, like standard attributes, child factories will inherit (and can also define) callbacks from their parent factory.

 Alternate Syntaxes
 ------------------

 Users' tastes for syntax vary dramatically, but most users are looking for a common feature set.
-Because of this, factory_girl supports "syntax layers" which provide alternate interfaces.
+Because of this factory_girl supports "syntax layers" which provide alternate interfaces.
 See Factory::Syntax for information about the various layers available.
 For example, the Machinist-style syntax is popular:

     require 'factory_girl/syntax/blueprint'
     require 'factory_girl/syntax/make'